pshong79/playwright_accessibility_testing/README.md

 Update the `urls` in the file to specify all the pages the accessbility test should be executed on.

 ## Execution
-Run the command to scan the sites using the `checkAlly()` method.
-This will print the report in the console
+Run the command to execute Playwright tests as usual.
 ```
 $ npx playwright test
 ```
+See the **Reporting** section to see how to generate a consolidated report.

+See the **Troubleshooting** section if there are any test failures.

 ### Customizing
 There are a few places to customize the test.